 I appreciate all the opportunities I have been given working at (company’s name).
 Working on your team has allowed me to develop my professional skills.
 I am happy to provide assistance during this transition.

 I wish you and the company the very best going forward.
-If you need anything please don’t hesitate to reach me at (email and phone number).
+If you need anything, please don’t hesitate to reach me at (personal email and/or phone number).

 Use the template above when sending a polite resignation letter.
-It will show that you are a thoughtful professional and it will establish a positive, lasting relationship with your soon-to-be former boss.
+It will show that you’re a thoughtful professional and will help establish a positive, lasting relationship with your soon-to-be former boss.